How do I apply?

 Placement on your preferred course location is not guaranteed.
 Course placements will continue from February until May (or until all spots are filled).

 Are the courses free?

-- Yes.
-The Warrior-Scholar Project is a nonprofit organization fully funded through donations.
-We provide free room and board on campus at each of our courses as well as books and course materials.
-The only costs to you are your travel expenses to and from the course.
+Yes.
+Warrior-Scholar Project is a nonprofit organization fully-funded through donations.
+We provide room and board on campus at each of our courses as well as books and course materials.
+Students ARE responsible for transportation expenses to and from the course.

-If I’m currently on Active Duty or have not been deployed, can I still apply?
+I’m currently on active duty.
+Can I still apply?

-- Yes.
-As long as you have not already completed a Bachelor's degree, and will not complete one within a semester after completing a course, you can still apply for the WSP.
-However, please keep in mind, the WSP is designed for veterans who are at the beginning stages of their transition to college or veterans who have started a 4-year bachelor’s degree program, but feel they are in need of WSP’s academic training and transition support in order to be successful finishing their degree.
+Yes.
+As long as you have not already completed a bachelor’s degree, you can still apply for WSP.
+Please keep in mind, WSP is designed for veterans who are at the beginning stages of their transition to college or veterans who have started a 4-year bachelor’s degree program, but feel they are in need of WSP’s academic training and transition support in order to be successful finishing their degree.

 Yes.
-We encourage our Warrior-Scholars to come to the courses for the overall experience and to take the skills they learn at WSP to the college that is best for them.
+We encourage our warrior-scholars to choose courses for the overall experience and adapt the skills they learn at WSP to the college that is best for them.
 If you want to apply to one of our host institutions, great!
 However, you are certainly not required or expected to do so.

 Are all of the courses the same?

-- For the most part, yes.
-All WSP courses focus on the same curriculum.
-Students will learn the same core skills, no matter which course they attend.
-There will be slight differences in the overall experience from campus to campus since each school has something unique to offer.
+For the most part, yes.
+Students will learn the same skills regardless of the course they attend.
+There will be slight differences in the overall experience from campus to campus since each school has unique offerings and experiences.

-If I come to a course, do I have to stay on campus in the WSP providing housing?
+If I come to a course, do I have to stay on campus in the WSP provided housing?

-- Yes.
+Yes.
 Our courses are designed to be an immersive experience.
-Since the course schedule is very rigorous and we often work until late in the evening, and it is the most practical for students to stay on campus.
+The course schedule is very rigorous and we often work until late in the evening, and it is the most practical for students to stay on campus.